powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

 2. **Periodic Sync**: By default, the queue triggers a sync every 30 seconds to retry failed uploads/downloads, in particular after the app was offline.
 This interval can be configured by setting `syncInterval` in the `AttachmentQueue` constructor options, or disabled by setting the interval to `0`.

-3. **Watching State**: The `watchedAttachments` flow in the `AttachmentQueue` constructor is used to maintain consistency between local and remote states:
+3. **Watching State**: The `watchAttachments` flow generator in the `AttachmentQueue` constructor is used to maintain consistency between local and remote states:
    - New items trigger downloads - see the Download Process below.
    - Missing items trigger archiving - see Cache Management below.